nagi1/larajobs/docs/query-syntax.md

 When you submit a filter, the API processes it as follows:

-1. **Parsing**: The filter string or object is parsed into a structured format
+1. **Parsing**: The filter string is parsed into a structured format
 2. **Validation**: Each filter condition is validated against the allowed fields and operators
 3. **Query Building**: Valid filters are translated into database query conditions
 4. **Execution**: The query is executed, and matching job posts are returned